 72andSunny has gradually established a reputation as one of the hottest creative shops in the US, coming up fast behind and alongside what are now sister agencies CP+B and Anomaly.
 All three launched originally as independents, before becoming subsidiaries of marketing services group MDC Partners.
-72andSunny's founding partners have an impressive pedigree - before launching their own agency in 2004 they had headed up Wieden & Kennedy's European office in Amsterdam.
-That got the new agency off to a good start with some high profile projects from Nike; more recently they have grabbed attention with campaigns for Samsung and Activision's Call of Duty game, and attracted a host of prestigious new clients including Google, Target and Starbucks.
+72andSunny's founding partners have an impressive pedigree - before launching their own agency in 2004 in Los Angeles they had headed up Wieden & Kennedy's European office in Amsterdam.
+That got the new agency off to a good start with some high profile projects from Nike; then they grabbed attention with campaigns for Samsung and Activision's Call of Duty game, and attracted a host of prestigious new clients including Google, Target and Starbucks.
 The agency was acquired by MDC in 2010.
 It maintains an office in Amsterdam alongside the LA HQ.
-A New York office opened in 2014, and two outposts in Asia Pacific will open in 2017 in Sydney and Singapore.
+A New York office opened in 2014, and two outposts opened in Asia Pacific in 2017 in Sydney and Singapore.
 John Boiler, one of the three original co-founders, remains as co-creative chairman alongside co-founder Glenn Cole.
 Matt Jarvis was named as global CEO in early 2017.
-AdAge named 72andSunny as its Agency of the Year for 2012; Adweek handed it the same honour for 2013.
+AdAge estimated global revenues of $153m in 2016, putting it neck-and-neck with CP&B as MDC's biggest business.
+AdAge named 72andSunny as its Agency of the Year for 2012, and it is a regular feature on the trade bible's annual A-List; Adweek named it Agency of the Year for 2013.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does 72andSunny handle?
 Find out more from the Adbrands Account Assignments database